legionth/the-dad-code/src/health/sleep.md

 # Sleep

+Sleep is very individual and everybody has different needs.
+In this chapter, I'll try to explain how we manage the sleep of our kids and ourselves.

 ## Family bed

+_Attention: Newborns have special needs: no blankets, no pillows and a separate area for themselves.
+Otherwise, the danger of suffocation is really high_

 The family bed is a bed large enough for the whole family.
 This can be multiple different beds or a big bed.